 Your electric bill will include cooling costs, but it’s not only cooling costs.
 So if you’ve calculated, say, a 60% cost savings on cooling from the SEER graphic above, that’s only going to be 60% less on part of your total utilities, which will include other uses of electricity in the home.

-During the summer, cooling will generally be a majority of your overall utility bill.
+During the summer, cooling will generally be the majority of your overall utility bill.
 But even then, it won’t represent the entire bill.

 This is where the math becomes a little bit trickier, and it’s also why you won’t find an HVAC sales professional who will guarantee that you’ll save a certain amount per year.
 What if your utility bills are $500 lower this year, but next year we have an extremely long, hot summer season?
 You’ll still be operating with a much more efficient system, but your total cost may increase because of the weather.